 City Hall Place was presumably chosen because, for ten of the twenty years Brenner served as a police officer, the police department was headquartered in City Hall, the building we now know as Hudson Hall.
 (City Hall moved to 520 Warren Street in 1962.)

-When the resolution came before the Council on Monday, Councilmember Dominic Merante (Fifth Ward) expressed the opinion that proclamation, declaring a "Lou Brenner Day," giving him the key to the City, and making him a part of the Common Council contingent in the Flag Day parade would be a more appropriate way to honor Brenner.
+When the resolution came before the Council on Monday, Councilmember Dominic Merante (Fifth Ward) expressed the opinion that a proclamation, declaring a "Lou Brenner Day," giving him the key to the City, and making him a part of the Common Council contingent in the Flag Day parade would be a more appropriate way to honor Brenner.
 Merante alluded to the criteria for honorary street naming set forth in Chapter 267 of the city code:

 (1) The honoree must have made a demonstrable and significant positive impact on the community or contributed to the cultural, economic, educational, intellectual, political or scientific vitality of the community or have made an extraordinary contribution in service of humanity.